 This was not a long walk and now we had the observatory in front of us, will it be open?

 No it was closed, but anyway we thought that we could have a outside view of it.
 When we come closer to the gate there were a man and a woman sitting there, they asked if we want to come in, of course we were.
 It was the owner Stergos and his wife who sit there.
 They use the summer to repair and rebuilding the observatory site.
 Busy but still they offer us a guided tour at the site.

 The observatory has also a park designed of the owners, here is the Seven Sisters or Pleiades, a star constellation and an open star cluster.

 A view of the two observatories.
 It's very nice up here.

 Here I check the time with the solar clock, it says a quarter past twelve.
 You must stand at correct position of the white foundation, here I stand at the April mark.
 The clock doesn't work during the night.

-The big doom, what exiting things 's inside here I wonder.
+The big dome, what exiting things 's inside here I wonder.

 Stergos explain that here you find the 11" Schmidt Cassegrain telescope.
 It's mounted on a EQ6 mount.

-The doom is if his own construction, a garage door motor control the hatch.
+The dome is if his own construction, a garage door motor control the hatch.
 See the bent rack and pinion rod, the orange bar.
-Here is space for up to fiften people when they have guided tours.
+Here is space for up to fifteen people when they have guided tours.